Kazakhstan: Household consumption as percent of GDP

-For that indicator, The World Bank provides data for Kazakhstan from 1992 to 2016.
-The average value for Kazakhstan during that period was 57.7 percent with a minumum of 42.31 percent in 2008 and a maximum of 74.92 percent in 1993.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Kazakhstan from 1993 to 2019.
+The average value for Kazakhstan during that period was 56.09 percent with a minimum of 42.19 percent in 2011 and a maximum of 77.66 percent in 1994.

 Definition: Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 This item also includes any statistical discrepancy in the use of resources relative to the supply of resources.